 You boost whatever you wish to, but also you have your account automatically following unknown people or liking hundreds of visual stuff that might not be part of your personal taste.
 Adding to that, a significant number of these actions is programmed to dislike and to unfollow; making the ‘part of what you get’ disappear.
-Another issue is the promotion of applications in exchange for coins, e.g. rating five starts on Google Play or Apple Stores or sharing the app across different platforms.
-This starts a vicious circle, first the app promotion, in second place the like reward, than one more lap, and again and again.
+Another issue is the promotion of applications in exchange for coins, e.g. rating five stars on Google Play or Apple Stores or sharing the app across different platforms.
+This starts a vicious circle, first the app promotion, in second place the like reward, then one more lap, and again and again.

 Everything works under similar functions and options; it is a sort of game in which it does not matter whether what you get is real or fake.
 The point is to foster more likes, more followers, more views.
 In this game, you cannot control your own activities on the Instagram platform, but you can monitor those connected with your account and you can order fake interactions in the hope of becoming popular, and hopefully reach real people.

 The problem with the logic of earning coins is the illusion of popularity; it also provokes what I call disposable engagement.
 On the one side, the rapid growth of engagement on a particular Instagram account attracts public attention; on the other, to pay money in order to boost engagement can have a serious impact on society, for instance in the voting in the next Brazilian presidential elections.
-Besides, the practice of generating disposable engagement affects not only the public debate and civic engagement, but also the apps ecosystem.
+Besides, the practice of generating disposable engagement affects not only public debate and civic engagement but also the apps ecosystem.